What Can You Do with an Associate’s Degree in Information Technology?

 Your Information Technology career awaits

 Information technology career opportunities exist in nearly every industry, and it isn’t necessary to have a four-year degree to get there.
 Though some jobs may require greater experience combined with an Associate’s degree, there are options.
-Now that you’re well aware of where an Associate’s degree could take you, take the next step by learning more about the Rasmussen College Information Technology Associate’s degree program.
+Now that you’re well aware of where an Associate’s degree could take you, take the next step by learning more about the Rasmussen University Information Technology Associate’s degree program.

 1Completion time is dependent on number of transfer credits accepted and courses completed each term.